Welcome to Machrihanish, the Jewel in Kintyre’s Crown…

 Reginald Aubrey Fessenden made history with the first ever cross Atlantic voice transmission here at Machrihanish.
 He built a radio transmitting station with a 400-foot (120 m) high mast here in 1905 to transmit using Wireless Telegraphy to his other station at Brant Rock in Massachusetts, USA.

 An exchange of messages took place on 1 January 1906 but the mast blew down in a gale on 5 December 1906 and was never rebuilt.

 The Argyll Colliery line was extended from Kilkivan to Machrihanish to become The Campbeltown & Machrihanish Light Railway Company.
 This opened in 1906 and finally closed in 1932.

-Please feel free to contact us if you find any errors or have some additions to suggest, thank you & Haste ye Back.
+Please feel free to contact us if you find any errors or have some additions to suggest or something to share, thank you for visiting & Haste ye Back.